Welcome to today's edition of the Rush 24-7 podcast.

 And at what level are they making these decisions?

-At the cop level, in the worst possible circumstances, when people are angry, it's an invitation to sort of racial profiling and abuse.
+At the COP level, in the worst possible circumstances, when people are angry, it's an invitation to sort of racial profiling and abuse.

-So I think it's terrible.
+So I think that's terrible.

 And why are they doing it?